-In contrast to the discussions on nonfiat virtual currency, there was strong support of the Payment Systems Subgroup and at the January Study Committee meeting to recommend that a drafting committee add commentary to Articles 3, 4 and 4A to address how the current provisions of those Articles would work if an instrument or a payment order directs payment in a fiat virtual currency.
+In contrast, there was strong support of the Payment Systems Subgroup and at the January Study Committee meeting to recommend that a drafting committee add commentary to Articles 3, 4 and 4A to address how the current provisions of those Articles would work if an instrument or a payment order directs payment in a fiat virtual currency.
 The below discussion focuses on this aspect of virtual currency.